Chart Color Schemes

 AreaSearch analysis reveals Sandy Bay significantly outperforming the majority of regions assessed nationwide

-Sandy Bay has an educated workforce with essential services well represented.
-Its unemployment rate is 1.4%.
+Sandy Bay has a highly educated workforce with essential services sectors well represented.
+Its unemployment rate is 1.4% as of June 2025.

-As of June 2025, 6985 residents are employed while the unemployment rate is 2.7% lower than Greater Hobart's rate of 4.1%.
-Workforce participation matches Greater Hobart's 61.6%.
+There are 6,985 residents employed while the unemployment rate is 2.7% lower than Greater Hobart's rate of 4.1%.
+Workforce participation is at par with Greater Hobart's 61.6%.
 Key industries include health care & social assistance, education & training, and accommodation & food.
-Employment in accommodation & food is notably high at 1.6 times the regional average.
+Notably, employment in accommodation & food is at 1.6 times the regional average.

 Conversely, construction shows lower representation at 4.2% compared to the regional average of 8.7%.
-Many residents commute outside Sandy Bay for work.
-In the year to June 2025, labour force decreased by 1.6%, employment declined by 1.7%, leaving unemployment broadly stable.
-Greater Hobart saw a 1.5% employment decline and a 1.6% labour force decrease, with unemployment falling by 0.2 percentage points.
-State-level data to Sep-25 shows Tasmania's employment grew by 0.77% year-on-year, adding 1170 jobs, with an unemployment rate of 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, with Tasmania's employment growth outpacing the national average of 0.26%.
-National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Sandy Bay's employment mix suggests local growth of approximately 6.9% over five years and 14.2% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Many residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, Sandy Bay's labour force decreased by 1.6%, with employment declining by 1.7%, keeping unemployment broadly flat.
+Greater Hobart saw an employment decline of 1.5% and a labour force decline of 1.6%, with unemployment falling by 0.2 percentage points.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industries.
+Applying these projections to Sandy Bay's employment mix suggests local growth of approximately 6.9% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment